Dave Bahr is no stranger to military duty. And it’s that active lifestyle that led to a recent knee replacement.

-It wasn’t until 2013 when Bahr heard a “pop” in his knee as he stepped out of the car one day.
+It was OK, until 2013 when Bahr heard a “pop” in his knee as he stepped out of the car one day.

 “It hurt like crazy.
 That’s when I first met Dr. (Kris) Kimber and found out I had three tears in my meniscus, which he repaired,” Bahr said.
-“I recovered quickly and was back walking, basically normal, shortly after that, and that was the best I had felt in a long time.”
+“I recovered quickly and was back walking, basically normal, shortly after that.
+That was the best I had felt in a long time.”

 “It went absolutely great,” Bahr said.
 “I went home the next day after surgery, which they said for Dr. Kimber was almost a ‘never.'”

 Bahr said he had good movement and walked the afternoon after surgery, and was off narcotics just two weeks following his procedure.
-He is currently seeing Sherry Miller, P.T., for physical therapy in the Sanford Health Van Demark building and continues his stretching and physical therapy exercises at home.
+He worked with Sherry Miller, P.T., for physical therapy in the Sanford Health Van Demark building.
+He continued his stretching and physical therapy exercises at home.

 For someone active like Bahr, his knee replacement surgery has allowed him to continue his lifestyle with less and less pain each day.
-Many people take everyday activities like mowing the lawn or walking up the stairs for granted, but not Bahr.
+Many people take for granted everyday activities like mowing the lawn or walking up the stairs, but not Bahr.